norulshahlam/spring-jwt2/README.md

 - Version 3.
 Verify jwt token
 - Version 4.
 Refresh token

-A user will have basic details like name, username, id, password. at the same time it will also have roles / multiple roles.
+A user will have basic details like name, username, id, password.
+A user can >1 roles.

     +----+-----------------------+----------+----------+